ecthompson11235/ecthompson11235/README.md

-## Hello 👋, I'm Elise Thompson
+## Hello 👋🏾, I'm Elise Thompson

 ## About Me!

 ### Hobbies/Interests
-I love to read and garden.
-I especially enjoy reading about gardening.
-I love to learn about anything and everything, but math is my favorite subject.
+- I love to read and garden.
+- I especially enjoy reading about gardening (most often on [this website](https://www.almanac.com/)).
+- I love to learn about anything and everything, but math is my favorite subject.

 ### Education
 I'm currently a rising junior at The Bryn Mawr School.